-- Visitors to and guests of the University are both protected from and subject to the restrictions on Sexual Harassment, as defined in these Procedures.
-However, visitors and guests do not have any contractual rights pursuant to these Procedures.
-Visitors and guests may initiate a report of Sexual Harassment committed against them by members of the University community, but visitors and guests are limited in their rights pursuant to these Procedures. - The University can trespass visitors and guests who have been alleged to have engaged in Sexual Harassment without any rights to the resolution processes described in these Procedures.
-Members of the University community who host guests may be held accountable for the misconduct of their guests pursuant to applicable University policies.
+- E. All members of the University of Denver community are subject to these Procedures, including Students, Employees, and Third Parties. - 1.
+Members of the community are responsible for conducting themselves in accordance with these Procedures and other University policies and procedures. - 2.
+For Employees, these Procedures apply to the conduct that takes place from the date on which the individual accepts an offer of employment with the University until their employment ceases. - If a Student graduates, withdraws, or is expelled, or if an Employee voluntarily resigns or is terminated prior to final resolution of any matter, the Office of Equal Opportunity & Title IX retains the discretion to address the matter as necessary to fulfill the University's obligations under Title IX. - F. Third Parties - Third Parties, including visitors to and guests of the University are both protected from and subject to the restrictions on Sexual Harassment, as defined in these Procedures.
+However, Third Parties do not have any contractual rights pursuant to these Procedures.
+Third Parties may initiate a report of Sexual Harassment committed against them by members of the University community, but Third Parties are limited in their rights pursuant to these Procedures. - 2.
+The University can trespass Third Parties who have been alleged to have engaged in Sexual Harassment without any rights to the resolution processes described in these Procedures.
+Members of the University community who host Third Parties may be held accountable for the misconduct of their Third Parties pursuant to applicable University policies. - IV.
+Definitions - A. Definitions of Conduct Prohibited by these Procedures - 1.

-IV.
-Definitions

-- A. Definitions of Conduct Prohibited by these Procedures - 1.
 Title IX Prohibited Conduct